-Since 2012, 324 Warm Springs community members have taken WSCAT’s financial empowerment courses, including 271 who have taken Building Native Communities: Financial Skills for Families.
-222 have graduated from these courses.
+Since 2012, 324 Warm Springs community members have taken WSCAT’s financial empowerment courses, including 387 who have taken Building Native Communities: Financial Skills for Families.
+297 have graduated from these courses, including almost 80 youth.
 Our courses help participants develop good savings habits, manage money wisely, open a bank account, and gain a better understanding of credit, setting themselves up for financial success.

 The Building Native Communities: Financial Skills for Families course, which occurs quarterly, was developed by the First Nations Development Institute and First Nations Oweesta Corporation.
 Financial Skills for Families is open to all Warm Springs community members, and is required for people participating in our individual development account program.
 The course is divided into the following six 2-hour long sessions, which usually occur in the WSCAT Conference Room: